hetavv/hetavv.github.io/about.md

   Computer science student, cooking and oxford comma enthusiast
 </p>

+Hi, I am <em>Hetav Modi</em>(हेतव मोदी), currently a rising junior with a major in Computer Science from Ahmedabad, India.

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).

 There are currently two themes built on Poole: